asciinema/asciinema/README.md

 replayed with `asciinema play <filename>` and/or uploaded to asciinema.org with `asciinema upload <filename>`.
-If the `filename` argument is omitted then (after asking for confirmation) the resulting asciicast is uploaded to asciinema.org for further playback in the browser.
+If the `filename` argument is omitted then (after asking for confirmation) the resulting asciicast is uploaded to asciinema.org for further playback in a web browser.

 `ASCIINEMA_REC=1` is added to recorded process environment variables.
 This can be used by your shell's config file (`.bashrc`, `.zshrc`) to alter the